pivot-access-ltd/bma-offline-docs/src/about-networking.md

 </details>

-The Start Frame Delimiter is the last chance for clock sync.
+ - The **Start Frame Delimiter (SFD)** is the last chance for clock sync.
 It is exactly 10101011, where the "11" tells the receiving station that the real header content starts next.
 The receiving NIC has to recover the clock by the time it hits the SFD, or abandon the frame to the bit bucket.

-The Destination Address is six bytes long, and gives the physical address -- the MAC address -- of the next hop.
+ - The **Destination Address (DAddr)** is six bytes long, and gives the physical address -- the MAC address -- of the next hop.
 Be aware that the next hop might be the destination, but it's also possible that the next hop might be a NAP, MAE, NSP, or intermediate ISP.
 It's basically the next address in the direction of the destination that the sender knows about.
 Unlike the Source Address, the Destination Address can be in a broadcast format (similar to a subnet like 192.18.0.0, but using MAC addresses).

-The Source Address is also a six-byte MAC address, this time the MAC address of the sender, which does not change as long as the message is traversing only layer-2 (Ethernet) switches and routers.
+ - The **Source Address (SAddr)** is also a six-byte MAC address, this time the MAC address of the sender, which does not change as long as the message is traversing only layer-2 (Ethernet) switches and routers.

-The PDU Length gives the byte length of the entire frame, assuming that it's 1500 or less.
+ - The **PDU Length (PDULen)** gives the byte length of the entire frame, assuming that it's 1500 or less.
 If it's longer than that, it indicates a message type, like IPv4, ARP, or a "q-tagged" frame, which carries a VLAN ID.

-The DSAP, SSAP, and Control elements are each one byte in length, and help define devices and protocols.
+ - The **DSAP**, **SSAP**, and **Control** elements are each one byte in length, and help define devices and protocols.
 For the most part, we won't be worried about these with MAAS networks.
 Just know that as more and more 802 point-standards come out (e.g., 802.11, WiFi), these elements get longer and more complex.

-The Data or Payload is the actual packet being sent, passed on from the layer above.
+ - The **Data** or "Payload" is the actual packet being sent, which in the case of TCP/IP, is just a TCP header attached to a fixed-length chunk of the application's data.
+It's passed on from the layer above.
 It cannot be less than 46 bytes, and in conventional Ethernet, it cannot be larger than 1500 bytes.
 If the actual data is too small, it's padded out to 46 bytes.

-The CRC or Frame Checksum (FCS) is a standard checksum, used to verify that the message hasn't been corrupted along the way.
+ - The **CRC** or "Frame Checksum" (FCS) is a standard checksum, used to verify that the message hasn't been corrupted along the way.

 The Preamble and SFD are often considered to be part of the IEEE "packet", so some people start counting the "frame" at the Destination Address.
 That distinction shouldn't affect anything we do with MAAS networks, but it's nice to keep in mind, in case you run into someone who groups packets differently than you do.